froggeric/DNS-blocklists/README.md

 # noappleads

-Blocklist in adblock format for AdGuard home, to block apple ads.
+Block Apple advertising on Apple devices.
+Blocklist in adblock format for AdGuard home.
 Information collected from the following sources:

 Subject alternative names for SSL certificate iadsdk.apple.com